MaskedOrchid/DeskOrchid/README.txt

-This is a desktop game of my sona
+This is a desktop game of a cat like creature

 Current Features:
 	Walking left or right on the screen